Blog

 Addiction and Mental Health Disorders

 It’s very common for mental health disorders and addiction to occur together.
 This is called having a “dual disorder.”
-Historically, experts in the field of addiction believed that alcohol dependence and substance abuse dependence were secondary conditions that resulted from untreated mental health disorders such as depression, PTSD and bi-polar disorder.
-Mental health disorders and addiction are both chronic diseases of the brain and most people who develop them are usually genetically predisposed.
+Historically, experts in the field of addiction believed that alcohol dependence and substance use disorder treatment were secondary conditions that resulted from untreated mental health disorders such as depression, PTSD, and bipolar disorder.
+Mental health disorders and addiction are both chronic diseases of the brain, and most people who develop them are usually genetically predisposed.
 Today, studies have shown that it is unclear which condition precedes the other.
 Extensive research on the subject was done using data collected from The Collaborative Study on the Genetics of Alcoholism (COGA), The Study of Addiction, Genetics, and Environment (SAGE), The Yale-Penn genetic study of substance dependence, and The National Health and Resilience in Veterans Study (NHRVS).
 Findings showed that substance abuse disorders can cause depression and that depression increases the risk for substance abuse disorders.

 So which came first, the chicken or the egg?